eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 > "We find no evidence here that approval voting should be replaced by a more elaborate voting scheme." (p.
 532)

 And frankly, I agree.
-I think that those who are pushing more complex systems should really consider if the extra complexity is worth it, or if that system is just an overengineered solution to a problem that would be solved more simply.
-Particularly in a moment when [trust is low, RCV is imploding, and a failure to push for something more complicated than approval might ruin our chances to get *anything* to replace Choose-one voting](../approval-only/){:target="_blank"}.
+I think that those who are pushing more complex systems should really consider if the extra complexity is worth it, or if that system is just an overengineered solution to a problem that would be solved more simply by Approval.
+Particularly in a moment when [trust is low, RCV is imploding, and a failure to pass something more complicated than approval might ruin our chances and eliminate the public's appetite to get *anything* to replace Choose-one voting](../approval-only/){:target="_blank"}.

 No participation failures, no vote splitting, no spoilers, no monotonicity failures, no favorite betrayal.
 Your vote can only help the candidates you vote for.
 Easy to count, easy to understand, easy to participate in.
 That's a pretty fantastic report card.
 Okay, that's enough, I can't help but make the case for Approval again.
 Let's wrap this up.

 ## The Canonical Voting System

 The way I interpret May's theorem is that majority rule is the "canonical" voting system for two candidates.
 It's the unique system that satisfies the most fundamental idea of fairness in that context.
 It's the "natural language" of two candidates.
-If you want to be fair and responsive to voters, then you have to use majority rule.
+If you want to be fair and responsive to voters in choosing between two options, then you have to use majority rule.

 Vorsatz essentially generalizes this beyond two candidates to two preference tiers.
 The "canonical" voting system for dichotomous preferences is Approval.
 It's the unique system that satisfies the most fundamental idea of fairness in *that* context.
 It's the "natural language" of dichotomous preferences.
 If you want to be fair, responsive, and eliminate strategic incentives for dichotomous voters, then you have to use Approval.